 About the Gold Country

-From rail history to real history, visitors may experience clip-clop of horses striding through town, with Victorian homes on hillsides, the timelessness of Mother Nature’s hills in the distance.
-It’s easy to get lost in the relaxed vibe and inviting trails, towns and country roads.
+From rail history to real history, visitors may experience clip-clop of horses striding through town, with Victorian homes on hillsides, and the timelessness of Mother Nature’s hills in the distance.
+It’s easy to get lost in the relaxed vibe and inviting trails, towns, and country roads.

 Spanning from Madera County in the south to Sierra County in the north, Highway 49 offers the quintessential road trip.
 Truly, it’s one of America’s best drives.
 Dotted with charming small towns along the route, winding open roads, offer views of bucolic countryside, tasty dining spots, antique stores, and plenty of locally crafted goods.